As the weather begins to warm up from around March onwards in the UK it is the time to get started on your pond plants!

 What are the best pond oxygenators?

 Oxygenators do just that, they make sure your pond has a good deal of oxygen in it!
-They also grow quickly, consuming nutrients that might otherwise be snapped up by algae such as the dreaded blanket weed (if you do find yourself beset by this green menace we have some advice for you here (insert link to blanket weed post).
+They also grow quickly, consuming nutrients that might otherwise be snapped up by algae such as the dreaded blanket weed (if you do find yourself beset by this green menace we have some advice for you here).
 The RHS recommends four to five bunches (each containing three to four stems) as sufficient for each square metre or yard of pond surface area.

 Typical pond care would dictate you drain your pond every 5 – 10 years depending on the size and rake out all your silt and established oxygenators before re-stocking.
 We provide an alternative to this via potted oxygenators.
 This way you have all the benefits of the plants but can simply lift them out when it comes to immersive pond maintenance before replacing.
 It also allows for some more flexibility in terms of layout and placement.